notsotypicaldeveloper/databases/README.md

+# Mysql notes are created by watching video of shradha khapra(https://www.youtube.com/watch?v=hlGoQC332VM)

 # This repository has all the imp.
 SQL Command require in our daily use.

-- is created while learning from youtube tutorials and many other resources.
+-This repository is created while learning from youtube tutorials and many other resources.